2021 SEA Games: Ho Chi Minh City

 In December 2017, Ho Chi Minh City Municipal Standing Committee of the Communist Party approved of the city's hosting proposal.
 According to the proposal, the direct cost for hosting the Games in the city is estimated to be 7.48 trillion VND ($330 million) with 6.6 trillion VND (US$290 million) to be spent on upgrading sports facilities and 904 billion VND ($40 million) on organizing costs.
-However, another 8.2 trillion VND ($360 million) is needed for the construction of Rach Chiec Sports Complex while an athletes' village will not be built.
+However, another 8.2 trillion VND ($360 million) is needed for the construction of Rach Chiec National Sports Complex while an athletes' village will not be built.
 The Games would run for 12 days in mid-August and see 30-36 sports being contested.
 The provinces of Đồng Nai and Bình Dương would also host a portion of Games.

 Decision

-On 9 July 2018, the Vietnamese government selected Hanoi as the host city of the 31st SEA Games and the 2021 ASEAN Para Games, which was later ratified by Vietnamese Prime Minister Nguyễn Xuân Phúc on 13 November 2019.
+In July 2018, Vietnam selected Hanoi as the host city for the 31st Southeast Asian Games (SEA Games 31) and the 11th ASEAN Para Games.
+Prime Minister Nguyen Xuan Phuc officially approved the decision in November 2019.
+SEA Games 31 will take place from November 21 to December 2, 2021, and the 11th ASEAN Para Games will take place in late December 2021.
+Vietnam Television (VTV) and the Voice of Vietnam (VOV) will broadcast live the Opening Ceremony, Closing Ceremony and the competition days.